Olivia-Micheal/NYC-collision-/README.md

 **Figure 6: Location and Causes Page**

-We were asked which street had the most accidents.
 Looking at this dashboard, Belt Parkway stands out clearly as the top street, making up 1.56 percent of all 238,000 accidents in the dataset, ahead of Broadway in second place.

-We were also asked for the most common cause of accidents, and whether that changes for fatal accidents specifically.
-From the two charts side by side on this dashboard, we can see driver inattention or distraction is the leading cause overall, responsible for 58,000 accidents.
-But once we look only at accidents where someone died, the picture changes: unsafe speed and unspecified causes move to the top, and driver inattention drops down to third place.
+The two charts sitting side by side on this same dashboard answer the second question.
+Driver inattention or distraction is the leading cause overall, responsible for 58,000 accidents.
+But once I look only at accidents where someone died, the picture changes: unsafe speed and unspecified causes move to the top, and driver inattention drops down to third place.
 This is one of the most important findings in the whole project.
 The biggest cause of accidents is not the biggest cause of deaths.

 ### Page 3: Severity Analysis (My Own Insight)

 This page was not asked for directly in the brief.
-I built it to answer a question I thought mattered: out of all these accidents, who is actually most at risk of dying, and where?
+I built it myself to answer a question I thought mattered: out of all these accidents, who is actually most at risk of dying, and where?

 **Figure 7: Severity Analysis Page**